canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 within the bounds :math:`[0, 1]^2`.
 Note that in general, bounds do not have to be equal, they can be any finite number as long as the lower bound at the index m representing the variable m is smaller than the upper bound at the index m.
-Following, we initiate an :class:`.OrthogonalSamplingDesigner` with the parameter.. code:`inter_bin_randomness=0.`.
+Following, we initiate an :class:`.OrthogonalSamplingDesigner` with the parameter. :code:`inter_bin_randomness=0.`.
 This controls the randomness of the placement of samples within the bins.
 A value of 0. places the samples exactly in the middle of the bins, whereas a value of 0.8 (default) would lead to placing samples anywhere between :math:`[-0.4 \delta, 0.4 \delta]` within the bin, where :math:`\delta` is the bin size, here :math:`1/8=0.125`.
 Finally, we generate a doe using only 1 step, i.e. skipping any optimization for now, that we